 Street trees, if required to be planted on the property side of the sidewalk due to existing utility locations, will add 4 feet to the required front- yard setback.

 Street frontage landscaping required by LUC 20.25A.040 may increase the front- yard setback by up to 8 feet.
 However, in most cases a more urban alternative, such as a street wall, will replace the landscaping requirement.

 Yes.
 Maximum setbacks are established for many locations in the Downtown, including:

-- Along Main Street, in Old Bellevue (DNTN- OB), the front-yard setback for residential or nonresidential use is always 0'; it may not be increased.
+- Along Main Street, in Old Bellevue (DNTN- OB), the front-yard setback for residential or nonresidential use is always 0 feet; it may not be increased.

-- When abutting a street pursuant to LUC 20.25A.115 (Design Guidelines – Bldg/Sidewalk Relationships), the maximum front-yard setback is 0' unless approved by the director of DSD.
+- When abutting a street pursuant to LUC 20.25A.115 (Design Guidelines – Bldg/Sidewalk Relationships), the maximum front-yard setback is 0 feet unless approved by the director of Development Services.

-- In the DNTN-OLB district, the maximum front or rear setback from 112th Ave NE is 30', unless otherwise approved by the director of DSD to permit a drop-off lane.
+- In the DNTN-OLB district, the maximum front or rear setback from 112th Ave NE is 30 feet, unless otherwise approved by the director of Development Services to permit a drop-off lane.

 Are there exemptions from setback requirements?

 Yes.
 Marquees or awnings that comply with the requirements of LUC 20.25A.030.C (FAR Amenity Incentive System) may extend over the public right of way if approved by the director of the Transportation Department and the DSD director, as long as that extension does not conflict with any other city code, such as the Sign Code (Bellevue City Code 22B.10) or the building code (currently chapter 32 of the Uniform Building Code).